darafferty/rapthor/docs/source/operations.rst

 When multiple nodes are available, it is possible to distribute the imaging over multiple nodes.
 This is done by running wsclean-mp instead of wsclean.
 Currently, Toil does not fully support openmpi.
 To remedy this, a wrapping script around wsclean-mp is used on the 'master' node.
 Because of this, imaging can only use the worker nodes, and the master node is idle.

-TODO Are the subtracted sources are also restored somewhere? (in image or in mosaic?)
+Subtracted sources are restored in the image pipeline (near the end, in a step named wsclean_restore).

 Primary products (in ``images/image_X``, where ``X`` is the cycle number):
     * ``field-MFS-I-image.fits`` - the Stokes I image